dakirk/EC444-Team2-Upneja-Martin-Kirk/quest-3/report.md

 In this quest, we successfully demonstrated:

 - Sending data across a separate IP network to control a remote device through web client
-- Recieving data across a  separate IP network from remotee sensors into web client
+- Recieving data across a  separate IP network from remote sensors into web client
 - Scheduling alerts via web client
 - Triggering immediate alerts
 - Displaying real-time biometrics